Decryptus007/Decryptus007/README.md

 ## About Me
-- ✍🏽 I am a Front-End Web developer who loves building user friendly web applications.
+- ✍🏽 I am a Software developer who loves building user friendly web applications.

 - 🤓 **Interest in** Coding, Watching Anime, Listening to songs and Gaming.